Competition Rules 2019/20 Season

 CLOSING DATES: The closing dates for all the competition entries are listed in the current programme It is the photographer's responsibility to ensure that their work is submitted in accordance with the rules and by the specified hand-in date (late entries will not be judged).
 Entries will be assessed for eligibility by the Competition Secretary and any not deemed to be compliant with the rules will not be shown.

 The Society cannot use members’ images for any purpose without the permission of the member.
 Copyright remains with the photographer.

 The Competition Secretary, President, President-Elect or other members of the committee shall not submit for judging any entry which is considered unsuitable.

-The Competition Secretary, after consultation with the relevant judge, reserves the right to withdraw prints or DPIs from a competition where the judge considers that there are too many to judge effectively on the evening.
-The system for withdrawing prints is explained in the following sections.
+The Competition Secretary, after consultation with the relevant judge, reserves the right to withdraw prints and/or PDIs from a competition where the judge considers that there are too many to judge effectively on the evening.
+The system for withdrawing prints and PDIs is explained on page 6.
 Any withdrawn images will be deemed to have not been entered.

 The Competition Secretary's decision on the interpretation of these rules is final and binding.

 Prints may be of any size and mounted on a card no larger than 500mm x 400mm in size unless otherwise stated.
 The title and photographer's name must appear on the back.
 Entries must be put into the supplied print box and the photographer’s name and the number of prints submitted written on the appropriate clip board.